Blue Collar Conservatism

 Blue Collar Conservatives are a pressure group and caucus of Conservative Party Members of Parliament who identify as working class conservatives.
-It was founded in 2012 by former cabinet minister Esther McVey and a former conservative parliamentary candidate for Workington, Clark Vasey.
+It was founded in 2012 by former cabinet minister Esther McVey and a former conservative parliamentary candidate for Workington and Fujitsu UK's head of corporate affairs, Clark Vasey.
 It was relaunched at the beginning of the 2019 Conservative Party leadership election by Esther McVey, Ben Bradley, the MP for Mansfield since 2017, and Scott Mann, the MP for North Cornwall since 2015.
 The relaunch was reported to have rivalled the recent establishment of the One Nation Conservatives.

 As a group, they aim to "champion working people and develop a conservative agenda to benefit the voters and communities most neglected by Labour".
-In the weeks prior to becoming Prime Minister, Boris Johnson said, "the blue-collar conservatism agenda – particularly in relation to supporting schools, police and other public services [...] is something I've already signalled I want to take forward in government."
+In the weeks prior to becoming prime minister, Boris Johnson said, "the blue-collar conservatism agenda – particularly in relation to supporting schools, police and other public services [...] is something I've already signalled I want to take forward in government."
 The New Statesman has described the caucus as an influential grouping within the parliamentary party.

 In October 2022, Esther McVey stood down as chair and was replaced by Lee Anderson.